djbpitt/command-line-fundamentals/outline.md

 # Course Outline
 ## Order of topics covered

+### Tuesday
+#### Morning Session (2.5 hours - 10 min break)
+1. Introductions (20 mins)
+	- Background experiences?
+(Ask ahead of time)

-1. Installation and catching up
+1. Installation (40 mins)
-- Introductions and backgrounds
 	- Install Git and Git bash
 	- Install BBEdit for Mac and Notepad ++ for Windows (include links)
-- Background experiences?
-(Ask ahead of time)
 	- Install sw carpentry
-- iTerm2?

-1. Getting to know your OS
+1. Getting to know your OS (80 mins)

 	- Hierarchical file system
 	- How is my file system organized?
-- Introduce file system organization and file names
+	- Introduce file system organization
+	- file names
 	- file name extensions (and showing them on your GUI)
 	- Hidden files
 	- File permissions and ownership
 	- Danger zones
 	- Case sensitivity

+#### Afternoon (3 hours - 15 min break)

-1. The command line (1)
+1. The shell (20 mins)
 	- What is the shell?
 	- Launching the shell
 	- beginning with navigating the file system

+1. Git and GitHub (50 mins)
+	- Creating your GitHub account
+	- Setting up a repository and cloning?
+	- GitHub social
+	- Markdown

+1. Using Git (70 mins)
+	- What is Git?
+	- Using Git at the command line
+	- The Git workflow

+1. The command line 1 (25 mins)
 	- `cd`
 	- `pwd`
 	- `man` and Git Bash manuals online
 	- `ls`
 	- `history`
 	- comparing GUI to shell

+### Wednesday
+#### Morning (3 hours - 15 min break)
-1. Programs and files (1)
+1. Programs and files 1 (45 mins)
 	- `file`
 	- character sets and file formats
 	- What are files?
 What are programs?
 What are directories?
 	- operating system conventions and EOL/EOF

-1. Regex
+1. Regex (120 mins)
 	- syntax of regex expressions
 	- practicing in an online tool
 	- flavors?

+#### Afternoon (3 hours - 15 min break)
+1. More Regex (90 mins)
+	- `grep`
-1. Command line (2)
+1. Command line 2 (75 mins)
-- `whomai`
+	- `whoami`
 	- `clear`
-- review
 	- `history`
 	- tab completion
 	- `cp`
 	- `mv`
 	- `rm`
 	- `less`
 	- `mkdir`
 	- `rmdir`

+### Thursday
+#### Morning (3 hours - 15 min break)
+1. Command line 2 continued (165 mins)
 	- comparing wildcards/file name globbing with regex
 	- redirection
 	- filters (piping)
 	- `cat`
 	- `wc`
 	- `head`